vulcainjs/vulcain-samples/07-Event propagation/README.md

 # Event propagation

 Every vulcain action generates an event which can be take into account by an event handler.

-Events are send over a message bus and can be subscribed by using [rxjs](http://reactivex.io/) in many service instances.
+Events are send over a message bus and can be subscribed in many service instances by implementing an event handler.

-Event contains result action and can be filtered by domain, schema and action.
+Event contains result action and can be filtered by domain, schema, action and filter using [rxjs](http://reactivex.io/)

-By default, if any message bus is defined, vulcain uses a simple memory bus to propagate event in the current instance.
+By default, if any message bus is defined, vulcain uses a simple memory bus to propagate event in the current instance (useful for testing)

 If you want a more robust and multi instance event propagation, you can use the built-in ```rabbitmq``` provider.